tarwn/lessthandot-hugo/blogs/content/posts/2017-06-20-mapping-complex-types-tofrom-the-db-with-petapoco.md

     }
 }
 ```
-I can only register a mapper for a given type once, so I use a lock statement and see if my custom type is registered before attempting to register my increasingly poorly named “IdentityMapper”.
+I can only register a mapper for a given type once, so I use a lock statement and see if my custom type is registered before attempting to register my increasingly poorly named "IdentityMapper".
 I am actually registering this for anything that we attempt to load or save from that Assembly, which also includes objects like the UserStep one above.

 _Note: There are overloads to register for specific types instead of an entire assembly, but they weren't working for me and I didn't dig deep enough to determine what I had done wrong since I ended up wanting custom mapping for other objects in that assembly also._